magnaball/magnaball.github.com/_posts/2015-08-18-magnaball-stats.markdown

 The number of tickets people want is: <strong>461</strong>

-Ticket count not updated as frequently as map.
+Ticket count may not updated as frequently as map.
+Updated as of 2015-08-18 08:30:38